 EU legislation on seeds (notably Directive 2002/53/EC on the Common Catalogue of varieties of agricultural plant species and 2002/55/EC on the marketing of vegetable seed) requires national authorities that have agreed to the marketing of seed of a certain variety on their territory to notify the acceptance of the variety to the European Commission.
 Seed legislation also requires that genetically modified varieties must be authorised in accordance with EU Directive 2001/18/EC before they are included in the Common Catalogue and marketed in the EU.

 Scottish Government GM inspectors are appointed under Part VI of the Environmental Protection Act 1990.
 The work is in support of the CAP Reform and Crop Policy Branch of the Rural and Environment Directorate who are Scotland’s Competent Authority for the regulation of the deliberate release of GMO’s under EC Directive 2001/18.

 For details of the GM legislation that inspectors work to see UK GM Regulatory Framework.

 The Food and Environment Research Agency (Fera), is authorised by Defra to carry out equivalent inspection and enforcement services in England.
-SASA liaises closely with the Scottish Government GM Inspectorate at Fera, particularly in sharing information about seed material that crosses borders for production or marketing, and incidents that are common to both England and Scotland.
+SASA liaises closely with the UK Government GM Inspectorate, particularly in sharing information about seed material that crosses borders for production or marketing, and incidents that are common to both England and Scotland.
 Northern Ireland and Wales make their own arrangements.